Toluayomi/retail_sales_analysis/README.md

   ORDER BY 2 DESC
   LIMIT 5;
 ```
-13. **find the number of unique customers who purchased items from each category**
+- **Find the number of unique customers who purchased items from each category**
 ```sql
   SELECT
   category,